Henna: Body art

 Henna only stains the skin one color, a variation of reddish brown, at full maturity three days after application.

-Powdered fresh henna, unlike pre-mixed paste, can be easily shipped all over the world and stored for many years in a well-sealed package.
+Powdered fresh henna, unlike pre-mixed paste, can be easily shipped around the world and stored for many years in a well-sealed package.

 Body art quality henna is often more finely sifted than henna powders for hair.

 Hair/eyebrow dye

 History

 In Ancient Egypt, Ahmose-Henuttamehu (17th Dynasty, 1574 BCE) was probably a daughter of Seqenenre Tao and Ahmose Inhapy.
 Smith reports that the mummy of Henuttamehu's own hair had been dyed a bright red at the sides, probably with henna.

 In Europe, henna was popular among women connected to the aesthetic movement and the Pre-Raphaelite artists of England in the 1800s.
 Dante Gabriel Rossetti's wife and muse, Elizabeth Siddal, had naturally bright red hair.
 Contrary to the cultural tradition in Britain that considered red hair unattractive, the Pre-Raphaelites fetishized red hair.
 Siddal was portrayed by Rossetti in many paintings that emphasized her flowing red hair.
 The other Pre-Raphaelites, including Evelyn De Morgan and Frederick Sandys, academic classicists such as Frederic Leighton, and French painters such as Gaston Bussière and the Impressionists, further popularized the association of henna-dyed hair and young bohemian women.

 Opera singer Adelina Patti is sometimes credited with popularizing the use of henna in Europe in the late nineteenth century.
-Parisian courtesan Cora Pearl was often referred to as La Lune Rousse (the red-haired moon) for dying her hair red.
+Parisian courtesan Cora Pearl was often referred to as La Lune Rousse (the red-haired moon) for dyeing her hair red.
 In her memoirs, she relates an incident when she dyed her pet dog's fur to match her own hair.
 By the 1950s, Lucille Ball popularized "henna rinse" as her character, Lucy Ricardo, called it on the television show I Love Lucy.
-It gained popularity among young people in the 1960s through growing interest in Eastern cultures.
+It gained popularity among young people in the 1960s through a growing interest in Eastern cultures.

-Muslim men may use henna as a dye for hair and most particularly their beards.
-This is considered sunnah, a commendable tradition of the Prophet Muhammad.
-Furthermore, a hadith (narration of the Prophet) holds that he encouraged Muslim women to dye their nails with henna to demonstrate femininity and distinguish their hands from those of men.
-Thus, some Muslim women in the Middle East apply henna to their finger and toenails as well as their hands.